 We are seeing a major shift in the health care payment model from fee-for-services to fee-for-performance.
-Despite the ideological shifts in the White House, there is one thing everyone agrees upon: health care is broken and changing the reimbursement model to help align incentives is how we can fix the problem.
+Despite the ideological shifts in the White House, there is one thing everyone agrees upon: health care is broken and changing the reimbursement model to help align incentives with data-driven technology is how we can fix the problem.

 This shift is already happening with great results in the private sector.
 The government is attempting to usher us into this new world, step-by-step, with another revision now under the name of MACRA.
 As health care providers try to wrap their head around this, there’s one thing that’s obvious:

 We need to learn to be more effective at helping our patients realize their health potential rather than just asking them to do so; this is what we, as providers, will be rewarded for.